kgrodzicki/kgrodzicki.github.com/_posts/2011-08-10-pro-git-book-notes.markdown

 `git log --pretty=format:"%h %s" --graph` - format the log and show the graph

 `git log -p filename` - change history of a file.

+`git log --all --grep='ala ma kota'` - list commits that contain a given text.

 `gitk filename` - as before.